wpengine/atlas-content-modeler/readme.txt

 4. Click the **Choose File** button, select the zip file you downloaded in step 1, then click the **Install Now** button.
 5. Click the **Activate Plugin** button.

+We recommend that you set Permalinks to a value other than “Plain” in your WordPress dashboard at Settings → Permalinks.

 == Screenshots ==
 1. Creating a new content model
 2. Adding a Text field to a content model